-In the Gor series, the alien Kurii have three (or four) sexes, or genders.
+Subverted in the Gor series: the alien Kurii have three (or four) sexes, or genders.
 They basically work out to be male, female, a "blood nurser" which the females lay their offspring in and then the babies eat their way out of, and a fourth sex which is essentially a male with low testosterone, which is shunned by the community, but in certain circumstances becomes a breeding male; hence they're not sure whether to consider it a separate sex or not.

 Merry Gentry: Merry eventually gets pregnant with twins, and the twins have three fathers each.